 - A sign for Pasture Road and a green moose mark the trail junction.
 Turn L; soon you’ll see the old stone wall marking this Class VI road.
 Where Pasture Road once met Moose Mountain Lodge Road is anybody’s guess – our bet is the area under the beaver dam.

 - Pass by the first gap in the wall, which leads to a private home, and look for a second gap marked with a sign for “Baboon Bypass” a few yards beyond the wall.
-This short and somewhat indistinct trail leads W toward your next destination.
+Turn R here.
+This short and somewhat indistinct trail leads W toward your next destination, across a small drainage.
 Blue sky appears ahead and an arrow on a barbed-wire-garbed tree directs you to swing L into an opening.

 - The Leslie brothers built the lodge in 1937-38.
 They were identical, inseparable twins – when one came to Dartmouth, the other had to come too!
 Bill Robes was teaching skiing then and the boys were hooked.
 Robes, who married into the Dana family, he said he knew of a place where they could build a ski lodge, and the rest is history.

 - The Lodge opened in 1938 for downhill skiing complete with rope tows and skiing on cleared slopes below.
 There was even night skiing on a lighted slope, which according to Kay was not too successful.
 The Lodge primarily served Dartmouth, housing college guests and students’ dates.
 Back then skiers careened down the mountain’s sunny west slopes on wooden skis.
 The road up to the Lodge was part of the adventure.
 Most who arrived by car parked at the base of the mountain and used a crank telephone to summon the Lodge’s Ford woody station wagon for a ride up the hill.